-With its year-round sunshine, sandy beaches, and delicious Mediterranean cuisine, the southern region of Portugal has become one of the most popular vacation destinations in Europe.
+With its year-round sunshine, sandy beaches, and delicious Mediterranean cuisine, Portugal’s southern region has become one of the most popular vacation destinations in Europe.
 Here are 20 reasons to consider the Algarve for your next holiday getaway in 2021.

-> The luxury resorts of the Algarve are perfectly geared for giving you the relaxing vacation of your life.
-Many resorts exist along the seaside, and allow for gorgeous views and comfortable accommodation along with great food and service.
+The luxury golf resorts of the Algarve are perfectly geared for giving you the relaxing vacation of your life.
+Many resorts exist along the seaside and allow for gorgeous views and comfortable accommodation along with great food and service.

-> 2. The Famous Piri Piri Chicken
+2. The Famous Piri Piri Chicken

-> Made from chillies, onions, garlic, and citrus, the delicious Piri Piri sauce has its origins in the Algarve, and the best Piri Piri and Piri Piri chicken can still be found in the region today.
+Made from chillies, onions, garlic, and citrus, the delicious Piri Piri sauce has its origins in the Algarve.
+The best Piri Piri and Piri Piri chicken can still be found in the region today.
 It’s a must-try food experience when you’re in the Algarve.

-> 3. The Sunny Weather and Warm Climate
+3. The Sunny Weather and Warm Climate

-> Nothing beats the climate of the Algarve, and the region experiences warm and temperate weather year-round.
-This broadens the appeal of the endless beaches and coastline even more and makes water activities great for any time of year in the Algarve.
+Nothing beats the climate of the Algarve, and the region experiences warm and temperate weather year-round.
+This broadens the endless beaches and coastline’s appeal even more and makes water activities great for any time of year in the Algarve.
 Certainly one of the best places to play golf in Portugal

-> 4. Surfing in Praia de Odeceixe
+4. Surfing in Praia de Odeceixe

-> With a huge amount of coastline, south Portugal is a great place for all types of water activities, including surfing.
-One of the best areas for surfing is the Praia de Odeceixe, so grab a board and catch some of those waves.
+With a huge coastline, south Portugal is a great place for all types of water activities, including surfing.
+One of the best areas for surfing is the Praia de Odeceixe, grabbing a board and catching some of those waves.

-> 5. The Exquisite Wine
+5. The Exquisite Wine

 The Algarve region of Portugal is one of the best spots in the country for wine production.
 Red wines, in particular, are produced in the area.
 Some of the best wine in Europe comes from Algarve towns such as Lagoa, Tavira, Lagos, and Portimão.